-As a general rule, students in the master's programs are required to take a Core Seminar Subject in the spring and a Global Studies Subject in the fall.
-(Students enrolled in October for the Peace and Conflict Studies course and the Recurrent Course in Japanese Language Education are expected to take the required classes for their respective courses.)
+As a general rule, students in the master's programs are required to take a "Core Seminar Subject" in the spring and a "Global Studies Subject" in the fall.
+(Students enrolled in October for the Peace and Conflict Studies course and the Recurrent Course in Japanese Language Education are expected to follow the designated course requirements.)

-Students undertake systematic studies in their respective courses and subjects under the oversight of the main academic supervisor and a supervisor.
-In the second year, students must attend a class in their Thesis Seminar Subject taught by their main academic supervisor, and write a master's thesis.
+Students undertake systematic studies in their respective courses and subjects under the oversight of the main academic supervisor and supervisor.
+In the second year, students must attend the "Thesis Seminar Subject" taught by their main academic supervisor, and write a master's thesis.